rmunro/active_learning_class/README.md

 get predictions on the 'unlabeled' data, and apply Active Learning strategies to order the raw images for human annotation

+When running on the raw_data, you will get the ordered outputs from the different active learning strategies in the code, with the most important item to label first.
+This raw data has the actual (oracle) labels.
+Depending on how many labels you want to 'annotate' in each cycle, you can move that image from the raw_data directory to the corresponding training directory.
+In reality, of course, your raw, unlabeled images will not have their labels.

 ## Installing

-* Assuming the pip installation of tensflow.
+This assuming the pip installation of tensflow.
 See: https://www.tensorflow.org/install/

-At a minimum, you might get away with installing only `git` `numpy` and `tensorflow` only:
+At a minimum, you *might* get away with installing only `git` `numpy` and `tensorflow` only:

 `sudo yum install git`

 `sudo -H pip install numpy`

 `sudo -H pip install tensorflow`

+... but I recommend working out what's best in your environment, and be careful with 'sudo's that you meet on the internet!